judahpaul16/covid-tracking/README.md

 # 📈 COVID-19 Tracking

-A python script that grabs the current COVID-19 data from various GitHub repos that track the spread.
-Basically my first crack at data analysis.
+A python script that grabs the current COVID-19 data from various GitHub repos that track the spread and displays visual representations based on GUI input (tkinter).
+My first attempt at data visualization with python.

 Be sure to have gnuplot installed on your system: